Vail is among

 The trail maps arrived in our mailbox, so we could compare stats pre-trip.
 Neither of these destinations is shy on skiable acreage.
-Vail alone boasts 5,289 acres and 33 lifts, undeniably the largest single ski area in North America with two mountains and three skiable faces.
-Aspen has four separate ski areas, conveniently represented on one multi-fold map, and the cumulative acreage is 4,823 serviced by 40 lifts.
+Vail alone boasts 5,289 acres and 31 lifts, once the largest single ski area in North America with two mountains and three skiable faces, but since eclipsed by Whistler, Big Sky and Park City.
+Aspen has four separate ski areas, conveniently represented on one multi-fold map, and the cumulative acreage is 5,517 serviced by 41 lifts.

 Elevation is similar at Vail and Aspen, though Aspen’s Snowmass tops out at 12,510’ where Vail’s summit is 11,570’.
 Still Vail gets almost 50 inches more snow annually than Aspen’s 300 inches of Colorado-style light, dry powder.

 Guests at Vail can ski sister resort Beaver Creek, just 20 minutes away, on the same ticket.
-Vail also owns Keystone and Breckenridge, so skiers and riders have reciprocal ski benefits at these Colorado resorts too, talk about a ton of options.
+Vail also owns Keystone and Breckenridge, so skiers and riders have reciprocal ski benefits at these Vail Resorts too, talk about a ton of options.

 At Aspen, your ticket is good at the original Ajax ski area on Aspen Mountain that dates back to 1936 located in the center of town, plus nearby Aspen Highlands, Buttermilk or Snowmass, all within minutes and a free shuttle ride of each other.